Procambarus clarkii: Ecology

 P. clarkii is most commonly found in warm freshwater bodies such as slow-flowing rivers, marshes, reservoirs, irrigation systems and rice paddies.
 It is considered to be the most ecologically plastic species in the order Decapoda and is able to grow quickly even in only seasonally present water, being able to tolerate dry spells of up to four months.
 P. clarkii grows quickly, and is capable of reaching weights over 50 g and sizes of 5.5–12 cm long.
-It is also able to tolerate slightly saline water, which is unusual for a crayfish.
-Additionally, P. clarkii are physiologically capable of tolerating relatively low dissolved oxygen concentrations.
-The average lifetime of P. clarkii is five years, although some individuals are known to have reached ages (in nature) of over six years.
+It is also able to tolerate salinties of up to 35ppt.
+Additionally, P. clarkii are physiologically capable of tolerating low dissolved oxygen concentrations.

-The burrowing activities of P. clarkii can damage existing water courses and to crops, particularly rice, and its feeding can disrupt native ecosystems.
+The burrowing activities of P. clarkii can damage existing water courses and crops, particularly rice, and its feeding activities can disrupt native ecosystems.
 It may outcompete the native crayfish species and is a vector for the crayfish plague fungus Aphanomyces astaci, for crayfish virus vibriosis and for a number of parasitic worms on vertebrates.
 Their burrowing activities may also be a threat to civil infrastructure such as storm ponds and levees.

 In 2007, troglomorphic specimens of P. clarkii were found in central Portugal in the karst springs of the Rio Anços in the Sicó massif and of the Alviela River in the Estremenho massiff.
 In 2011, another cave-dwelling population was discovered in caves in the San Giuliano Terme municipality in the Province of Pisa in Italy.
 Both localities consist of karst landscapes with extensive cave formations.
 The Portuguese population is entirely depigmented, although pigmented specimens are present in nearby surface streams; the deepest recorded specimen was a male recovered at a depth of 240 m.
 53% of Italian specimens displayed a blue-white coloration.
 The greater presence of pigmented individuals suggests either a more recent entrance, an external source of carotenoids, or movement between surface and underground waters.
 Collectively, these potations make up the first recorded instances of troglodytic crayfish in Europe.
 The invasive crayfish have the potential to pose an environmental threat to native stygobitic fauna, due to the crayfish's recorded ability to prey on diverse sources of food and the highly restricted ranges of native cave fauna.